 Learn more about research at the Sydney Pharmacy School.

 Our Cancer Epidemiology and Prevention Research Group conducts research on cancer etiology, prevention, early detection and survivorship, with particular focus on skin cancer and a strong emphasis on translational outcomes relevant to cancer control policy and clinical practice.

 Our expertise is in quantitative and qualitative research design, as well as observational, intervention and data linkage studies.
 We have strong national and international multidisciplinary engagement including collaborations with clinicians, health economists, psychologists, sociologists, bioethicists, geneticists, laboratory scientists and others.

 Learn more about research at Sydney School of Public Health.

-Research in cancer at the Faculty of Health Sciences is transforming knowledge and making an impact upon clinical practice in areas such as early diagnosis, treatment of the disease and its side-effects, and the development of novel pharmaceuticals that can diagnose and treat cancer at the same time.
+Research in cancer at the Sydney School of Health Sciences is transforming knowledge and making an impact upon clinical practice in areas such as early diagnosis, treatment of the disease and its side-effects, and the development of novel pharmaceuticals that can diagnose and treat cancer at the same time.

 Our international leaders in cancer research are improving diagnosis by using novel imaging techniques and new technologies.
 In rehabilitation, we are challenging long-held beliefs about problems arising from cancer treatment, developing better interventions, and treating the consequences of medical intervention.